 Rhythm Changes is the blog for jazz in Vancouver, BC.
-Established in 2020 by Will Chernoff, it provides a new, active, fast-growing outlet for the local music scene.
-Its mission is to make it more fun and easier to participate in the music scene.
+Established in 2020 by Will Chernoff, its mission is to make it more fun and easier to participate in the music scene.
 Its tagline is "A home for creative, improvising, local music people".

-"stepping up to spread the word about great music" - Nou Dadoun
+"stepping up to spread the word about great music" - Nou Dadoun, Vancouver Co-Op Radio

 The 3 parts of this website